Our New Steaks: Wagyu & Long Bone Rib | Hawksmoor Chicago

 New cuts, new producers, New serves.

-A close shot of a sharing steak in a cast iron skillet, surrounded by sides and drinks; with a pot of chips in the foreground
+A close shot of a sharing steak in a cast iron skillet on a shiny bronze topped table, surrounded by a glass of wine, mac and cheese and cream cabbage sides ; with a pot of chips in the foreground.

 Introducing our new menu